Frequently Asked Questions – FAQs

 A: We are not lawyers or tax specialists.
 We are simply expressing our understanding regarding our tax-exempt status, so the following should not be construed as legal or tax advice, but only as our considered opinion.

-We are a Church.
-Scio-Spirituality constitutes a set of spiritual or religious beliefs and practices, as does Scionism and its various sub-denominations, such as Scio-Buddhism, Scio-Judaism, Scio-Christianity, and the like.
-The Scionics Institute is an essential part of the Church of Scionism, serving as its independent research, publishing and policy arm.
+We are a Church, in that Scio-Spirituality contains various spiritual or religious beliefs and practices.
+The Scionics Institute is an essential part of the Church of Scio-Spirituality, serving as its independent research, publishing and policy arm.

 We are based in the United States of America, where Churches automatically have a special tax-exempt status, and do not need to “apply,” “register,” or undergo any sort of governmental or other “approval” or “recognition” process in order to exercise their tax-exempt status.
 This has been true since at least as early as the 1791 ratification of the United States Constitution, the First Amendment of which states: